swilliams11/edgemicro-decorator/README.md

 * The appropriate buildback executes, in this case Java.
 * Control is passed back to meta-buildpack
 * Meta-buildpack calls each decorator's decorate script.
 In this case it calls the Edge Microgateway-decorator.
-* The decorator's detect script determines if it should the decorator's compile step.
+* The decorator's detect script determines if it should execute the decorator's compile step.
-* The Edge Microgateway-decorator executes the compile script, which in turn initializes and configures Edge Microgateway.
-It also copies a shell script into the `profile.d` directory which executes when the container starts.
+* Edgemicro-decorator executes the compile script, which in turn initializes and configures Edge Microgateway.
+It also copies a shell script into the `profile.d` directory, which executes when the container starts.
 The shell script starts Edge Microgateway and listens on port 8080.
 * Droplet is saved in the CF blob store.
 * Staging container is destroyed.
 * CF creates a new container which starts Edge Microgateway and then starts the Spring application.